Inflation

 What Does Inflation Mean

 First, we must understand what inflation means.
-Inflation is a term used in economics that refers to the rising prices of goods and services within a particular economy.
-A general rule states as prices rise the purchasing power of consumers decreases.
+It is a term used in economics that refers to the rising prices of goods and services within a particular economy.
+A general rule states that as prices rise, consumers’ purchasing power decreases.
 As the cost of a certain good or service goes up, a person can buy less of that item.
-Lately, you may have heard news outlets attempt to tell you that inflation is a good thing.
-That is not true in my opinion.
-Since inflation is the rise of prices for goods or services over time, the amount of money you owe for goods or services will increase.
+You may have heard news outlets attempt to tell you that the rising food costs are good.
+That is not true, in my opinion.
+Since prices for goods or services increase over time, the money you owe for goods or services will increase.
 This can be horrible if your wages are fixed.
-If you are on a fixed income, you are feeling the maximum burden of inflation.
+You feel the maximum price burden if you are on a fixed income.

-According to our government, the year-over-year inflation number through October 2021 was 5.9% (some reports are showing 6.2%).
+According to our government, the year-over-year number through December 2022 was 7.9% (some reports show 9.2%).
 In my personal opinion, I think it’s much higher than that.
-But even at 5.9%, this is the highest rate of inflation in 31 years.
-The last time Americans felt this level of inflation was the year 1990 when things were quite a bit different.
-The median age in the United States is currently 38, so many of us cannot fully understand the consequences.
-According to the Washington Post, here are a few sectors with the highest increase in prices.
+But even at 7.9%, this is the highest rate in 31 years.
+The last time Americans felt this inflation level was in 1990 when things were quite a bit different.
+The median age in the United States is 38, so many of us cannot fully understand the consequences.
+According to the Washington Post, here are a few sectors with the highest price increase.
+The figures below are year-over-year data:

 • Gas up 50%